Simone Colombi: International career

+Under-16 and Under-17

 Colombi made his U16 debut at U16 international Val-de-Marne tournament.
 He played once in U17 Euro qualification, and the two other matches as Filippo Perucchini's backup.
-The 2 goalkeepers also called up to 2008 Minsk U17 International Tournament to prepare for the elite round.
+The two goalkeepers were also called up to the 2008 Minsk U17 International Tournament to prepare for the elite round.
 He received a call-up to the elite round qualification.
-However, Colombi was dropped form the final squad; Perucchini and Daniele Giordano were the starting and reserve keeper respectively.
+However, Colombi was dropped from the final squad; Perucchini and Daniele Giordano were the starting and reserve keeper respectively.

-U19
+Under-19

-Colombi then trained with the U19 team (born 1990 team) to compete a place in the keeper role for 2009 UEFA European Under-19 Football Championship qualification.
+Colombi then trained with the U19 team (born 1990 team) to compete for a place in the keeper role for 2009 UEFA European Under-19 Football Championship qualification.

-However, Perucchini won the place as the backup keeper.
+However, Perucchini won the backup keeper spot.
 After the U19 team eliminated early, all born 1990 member were graduated and the season for players born 1991 or after came an early start in December 2008, which Colombi started the match that 3–1 won Romania.
-He was replaced by Tommaso Scuffia at the half time.
+He was replaced by Tommaso Scuffia at halftime.
 He started the next match in March against Norway and Ukraine in April (both replaced by Luigi Sepe as second half) However, he also missed the match in January 2009 and in April (both U18 team for born 1991 or after).
 He returned to the team in September, started the match against Denmark (replaced by Sepe at 2nd half) and against the Netherlands in October.
-He started 2 out of 3 matches in 2010 UEFA European Under-19 Football Championship qualification ahead Sepe (which also played 1 match).
-Colombi remained as the starting keeper in the 3 friendlies before the elite round, ahead his backup Valerio Frasca, Alessandro Iacobucci and Mattia Perin.
+He started 2 out of 3 matches in the 2010 UEFA European Under-19 Football Championship qualification ahead of Sepe (who also played 1 match).
+Colombi remained as the starting keeper in the 3 friendlies before the elite round, ahead of his backup Valerio Frasca, Alessandro Iacobucci and Mattia Perin.

-Colombi played all 6 matches in elite qualification and the final tournament ahead Perin.
+Colombi played all 6 matches in elite qualification and the final tournament ahead of Perin.
 The Azzurrini finished as the bottom of Group B (equal 7th).